redhat-developer/try-in-dev-spaces-browser-extension/CONTRIBUTING.md

 After building the extension, sideload the extension located under the `dist` folder.

+NOTE: To sideload the web extension, the web browser must be a recent version that supports Manifest V3 web extensions.

 ## Chromium-based browsers (Google Chrome, Microsoft Edge, Brave, etc.)
 1. Open the extensions page by visiting `chrome://extensions`, `edge://extensions`, `brave://extensions`, etc.
 2. Enable `Developer mode`.
 3. Click `Load unpacked` and provide the location to the `dist/chromium` folder.
 4. In the extension's `Permissions` tab, provide the permissions to access data for `https://github.com`.

-## Firefox version
+## Firefox
 1. Open the `about:debugging` page.
 2. Navigate to `This Firefox`.
-3. Click `Load Temporary Add-on` then select any file in the `dist/firefox-safari` folder.
+3. Click `Load Temporary Add-on` then select any file in the `dist/safari-firefox` folder.
 4. Open the `about:addons` page.
 5. Under the extensions `Permissions` tab, provide permissions for the extension to access data on `https://github.com`.

 ![Step 5](./images/firefox/step-5.png)

-## Safari version
+## Safari
 To sideload the extension on Safari, Xcode is required.

 1. Open the terminal and run the following to create and open an Xcode project for the web extension:
 ```
-xcrun safari-web-extension-converter /path/to/dist/firefox-safari
+xcrun safari-web-extension-converter /path/to/dist/safari-firefox
 ```
 2. In the Xcode project, set the build target to `Try in Dev Spaces (macOS)` and start the build by pressing ▶.